 Cover photo: Photo by Jez Timms on Unsplash

-The Food and Drug Administration (FDA) confirmed that cultured chicken is safe for consumers and approved GOOD Meat’s cultured chicken cell material in a move to clear its way to the US stores.
+The Food and Drug Administration (FDA) confirmed that cultured chicken is safe for consumers and approved GOOD Meat’s cultured chicken cell material in a move to clear its way to US stores.

 The California-based GOOD Meat still needs the thumbs-up from the Agriculture Department before its products reach the shelves, but it’s maybe just a matter of time.